Which US States Have the Loosest Gambling Regulations?

 We all know about Las Vegas — one of the largest gambling empires in the world.
 Because of it, a lot of people living outside of the United States might get the notion that this country is gambling heaven.
 Well, that’s not quite true.

-Namely, each of the 50 states has its own laws that regulate gambling operations within their borders.
+Namely, each of the 50 states has its own laws that regulate gambling operations within their borders, including online gambling.
 Therefore, some states have very strict laws that entirely prohibit gambling (like Utah and Hawaii), while others are more open to this form of activity.

 In this article, we are going to focus on the latter and name the states where you as a gambler can feel most comfortable in.